5 Ways To Teach Tens and Ones In First Grade

 You guys might already know that I am a big fan of using hands-on activities to teach in my classroom.
 I find that first graders really need to be able to hold materials in their hands and manipulate the pieces when it comes to tens and ones.

 For this reason, you will want to get a great set of base ten blocks.
-I know it's a bit of an investment, but buying a high-quality set will last you for YEARS and you really will use them every day.
+I know it's a bit of an investment if your school does not provide them, but buying a high-quality set will last you for YEARS, and you really will use them every day.
 In my classroom, I actually made individual tubs for each student containing a set of blocks.

 Use base ten locks like these with storage bins or students to use when you are teaching tens and ones in first grade.

-2. Play Games to Learn Tens and Ones
+2. Mix it Up to Teach Tens and Ones

 This Place Value Bingo game is a great way to engage students in practicing place value skills.